dmrokan/gsl4godot_gsl/doc/integration.rst

 |quadpack|, a numerical integration package written by Piessens,
 de Doncker-Kapenga, Ueberhuber and Kahaner.
 Fortran code for |quadpack| is available on Netlib.
-Also included are non-adaptive, fixed-order Gauss-Legendre integration routines with high precision coefficients by Pavel Holoborodko.
+Also included are non-adaptive, fixed-order Gauss-Legendre integration routines with high precision coefficients, as well as fixed-order quadrature rules for a variety of weighting functions from IQPACK.

 The functions described in this chapter are declared in the header file :file:`gsl_integration.h`.